davehadley/example-apache-arrow-pybind11-cmake/README.md

 at your option.

-This example uses the `setup.py` from the [pybind11 CMake example](https://github.com/pybind/cmake_example) that is licensed under a [BSD-style license](https://github.com/pybind/cmake_example/blob/master/LICENSE).
+This example uses a modified version of the `setup.py` from the [pybind11 CMake example](https://github.com/pybind/cmake_example) that is licensed under a [BSD-style license](https://github.com/pybind/cmake_example/blob/master/LICENSE).